tiagoanoliveira/LDTS/README.md

   - **MovementStrategy** - Interface to movement strategies that is implemented in NormalMovement.

   - **NormalMovement** - Standard logic to the player's movement.
 Makes sure the movement is limited by the levels boundaries and obstacles.

+  - **RandomMovement** - Implements the MovementStrategy interface and defines the random movement of the enemies.

+  - **GameController** - Manages the main flow of the game, controlling the transition between levels and initializing the game.

+  - **GameTemplate** - Implements the Template Method, defining the general steps for game execution.

 #### **Consequences**